-Households who are invited to apply for an Emergency Housing Voucher through the online screener process will be notified throughout the month of February.
-If you are not contacted by the end of February 2022, you were not selected for a voucher.
+Households who were invited to apply for an Emergency Housing Voucher through the online screener process were notified throughout the month of February, 2022.
+If you were not contacted by the end of February 2022, you were not selected for a voucher.
 No individual tracking is available.

 More Information and Useful Links

 - Program overview for interested applicants

 - Watch a recording of the EHV Information Session – held Dec.
 14, 2021